Rezz888/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?
+- Responsive websites respond to the size of the browser at any given point.
+No matter what the browser width may be, the site adjusts its layout.
+Adaptive websites adapt to the width of the browser at a specific points.
+In other words, the website is only concerned about the browser being a specific width, at which point it adapts the layout.

 2. Describe what it means to be mobile first vs desktop first.
+- In Desktop first the CSS property written with 'max-width' which means at a specific breaking point and smaller.
+On the other hand in Mobile first the CSS property is 'min-width' and it means at a specified breaking point or bigger.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+- Setting it this way makes the font size responsive to the browser settings.
+It also lets us determine the 'rem' unit in terms of pixel which is easier.

 4. How would you describe preprocessing to someone new to CSS?
+- CSS preprocessors do the similar things that vanilla CSS does but in a different way nad with their own syntaxes which is much more intuitive.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+- Escaping is my favourite.
+Parametric mixin gave a me a little trouble but with practice I'm masrering it.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.